YangletLiu/Tensor_Layer_Neural_Networks/NeuralNetwork_DP/TNN/readme.md

 * tnn-4.py

   A 4-layer tensor neural network.
 Take `tnn-4.py` as example, we provide a detailed introduction of the code.<br>
-  Besides, the running results of this on `test_datasets` has been presented in the end.
+  The results on `test_datasets` are presented in the end.

 * tnn-8.py
-  8-layer tensor neural network.
+  A 8-layer tensor neural network.

 ##  The key parts of the code: